PSJorgensen/real-world-economics/real-world-economics-outline.md

                 (Bosco and Verney 2012).
 E.g. increasing number of abstention votes.

             -   "In particular, growing dependence on external lenders results in a situation where, as Krastev noted for the Balkans, 'governments get elected by making love to the electorate, but they are married to the international donors'.
 The result is the development of 'democracy without choices' in which citizens can change governments far more easily than they can change policies (Krastev 2002, p.
 51).
 The likely outcome is a build-up of popular frustration with the democratic process which can only be dangerous for the future of South European democracy."

-            -   Toppled four democractically elected governments in core European south in a matter of five months (three within 18 days) (Bosco and Verney 2012)
+            -   Toppled four democratically elected governments in core European south in a matter of five months (three within 18 days) (Bosco and Verney 2012)

-            -   Democracies in southern European countries not tied to the Euro faired better, while the recession in Euro countries of the south had economic spillover effects into the political realm (Bosco and Verney 2012).
+            -   Democracies in southern European countries not tied to the Euro fared better, while the recession in Euro countries of the south had economic spillover effects into the political realm (Bosco and Verney 2012).

             -   "In contrast, in the five countries affected by the eurozone sovereign debt crisis, there was a clear spillover of crisis from the economy to politics."

         -   Greece